simplesolutiondev/spring-boot-web-jsp/README.md

-# spring-boot-web-jsp
+# Spring Boot Web with JSP
-Spring Boot Web with JSP
+The step by step tutorial can be found at https://simplesolution.dev/spring-boot-web-with-jsp/